 Instruments to be installed and their assigned locations are listed in Table 4 and shown in Figure 2.
-Some of them are already in place for the 2005-2006 fall-winter monitoring.
-The Corps network will essentially remain the same as in 2005.
-However, monitoring sites for 2006-7 fall-winter season will change.
+Some of them are already in place for the 2006-2007 fall-winter monitoring.
+The Corps network will essentially remain the same as in 2006.